dojo/dojo.io/site/source/tutorials/1060_data_driven_widgets/index.md

 {% task 'Create a widget that uses a Dojo 2 `TextInput`.' %}

 Before digging into the specifics of wiring a widget to a data source, a basic list widget with a filter input must first be created.
-Initially, the widget will simply render a Dojo 2 `TextInput`, with additional functionality to be added. `List.ts` will contain our implementation, and similarly to widgets created during previous Dojo 2 tutorials, initial dependencies and a class declaration are needed to get started.
+Initially, the widget will simply render a Dojo 2 `TextInput` widget, with additional functionality to be added later within this tutorial. `List.ts` will contain our implementation, and similarly to widgets created during previous Dojo 2 tutorials, initial dependencies and a class declaration are needed to get started.

 {% instruction 'Add the following skeleton to `List.ts`:' %}